Leslie J. Westberg: Awards and decorations

-He is a command pilot.
+Westberg was a command pilot.
 His military decorations and awards include the Silver Star, Legion of Merit with oak leaf cluster, Distinguished Flying Cross with oak leaf cluster, Meritorious Service Medal, Air Medal with 16 oak leaf clusters, Air Force Commendation Medal, Presidential Unit Citation Emblem, Distinguished Unit Citation Emblem, and the Air Force Outstanding Unit Award Ribbon.

+He was promoted to the rank of full colonel in 1957.
 He was promoted to the grade of brigadier general on September 1, 1969, with date of rank May 27, 1969.

+Personal life

+Westberg was married twice, first to Jean K. Talbert in 1940; they had one daughter.
+After their 1955 divorce, he married Jeanne C. (Whitinger) Hehn in 1957.
+Hehn had three children from a previous marriage; she died in 1993.
+He died on January 4, 1997, at age 76, in San Diego, California.
+His grave is in Riverside National Cemetery.